 my writing style

-I occassionaly read through what I previously wrote to review a topic or do grammar checks.
+I occasionally read through what I previously wrote to review a topic or do grammar checks.
 After my recent round, I realized I have a specific writing style with quirks to fix.
-For example, I notice myself using avberbs before verbs which makes me sound like a snake oil salesman.
-In some cases, my writing style tend toward polemic and pedandic rather than informative.
+For example, I notice myself using adverbs before verbs, which makes me sound like a snake oil salesman.
+In some cases, my writing style tends toward polemic and pedantic rather than informative.
 Because of these patterns, I decided to perform an analysis of my writing style in order to understand how I write.

-I used Spacy, a Python NLP library, to parse my markdown files and tag the words with their parts of speech1.
-I then created a DataFrame containing the sentences in PoS form and a DataFrame containing each of the words alongside some of the metadata.
+I used Spacy, a Python NLP library, to parse my Markdown files and tag the words with their parts of speech1.
+I then created a DataFrame containing the sentences in parts of speech form and a DataFrame containing each of the words alongside the metadata.
 The results are shown below.

 Words